jayshoo/nodecg-howto/index.md

 Yarn is a Javascript package manager, an alternative to the `npm` package manager that ships with NodeJS.

 ## NodeCG
 Pop open a console window, we've got work to do.
+Console

 ```console
 D:\nodeCG-\nodecg\bundles (master -> origin)